Quick start

 The formula in plain language

 In plain language: The calculator multiplies paver area by base depth and bedding depth, adds waste, converts cubic feet to cubic yards, and estimates base tons from tons per cubic yard.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer